 “We really love what you’ve done for us, we feel you captured the whole day.

 It looks like everyone was having a great time and that’s what we wanted to see!
 Thank you so much.”

-Bride prep was a very laid back affair, with only one bridesmaid there was a nice clam feel in the air as the usual routing of make-up and hair carried on, even when two of the flower girls arrived they were kept occupied by a plate of biscuits and the TV.
+Bride prep was a very laid back affair at a local AirBnB, with only one bridesmaid there was a nice clam feel in the air as the usual routing of make-up and hair carried on, even when two of the flower girls arrived they were kept occupied by a plate of biscuits and the TV.

 This wedding was certainly a memorable one for me, particularity regarding the speeches.
-With one of the ushers acting as the master of ceremonies, there was a speech from the Bride’s sister, the Bride’s step dad, the groom and the best man, so there was plenty of laughs and tears.
+There was a speech from the Bride’s sister, the Bride’s step dad, the groom and the best man, so there was plenty of laughs and tears.
 Ashley even did part of his speech in sign language as both his parents are deaf.
 The layout of the tables inside The Chainstore allowed me to move around and get a variety of different angles to shoot from.

 The day ended with a lively evening party, the Groom had built a playlist and the dance floor was packed until the day ended at Midnight.

-I loved being a wedding photographer at The Chainstore, if you would like your wedding day photographed in the same relaxed documentary style as I have done for Ashley & Kyrie please get in touch, i’d love to hear from you.
+I loved being a Chainstore Wedding Photographer, if you would like your wedding day photographed in the same relaxed documentary style as I have done for Ashley & Kyrie please get in touch, I’d love to hear from you.